Ji-shu: Middle Ages

-In the mid-Muromachi period, the sarugaku performers Kan'ami and Ze'ami bore the Buddhist name of the Jishū sect, being known as Dōbō-shū, Buddhist sculptors, and garden designers.
-The Jishū sect reached their heyday as influential cultural leaders during this time, but leading a large number of Nembutsu practitioners on their travels entailed many difficulties and the sect slowly became more based on temples and shrines.
+In the mid-Muromachi period, the sarugaku performers Kan'ami and Ze'ami bore the Buddhist name of the Ji-shū sect, being known as Dōbō-shū, Buddhist sculptors, and garden designers.
+The Ji-shū sect reached their heyday as influential cultural leaders during this time, but leading a large number of Nembutsu practitioners on their travels entailed many difficulties and the sect slowly became more based on temples and shrines.
 As the sect developed, it also began to approach those in power in order to carry out its travels smoothly.
 However, the more it relied on the patronage of the shogunate and feudal lords (daimyo), the more it lost its popularity with the common people.
 The Ji-shū sect's influence was also eroded by the missionary activities of the Jōdo Shinshū and Sōtō sects, which were growing more popular with the lower classes.

 Early Modern Period

-In the Edo period (1600 to 1868), the lineages of Ikkō Shūshin and Koku'a, which are thought to have originally been separate hijiri systems, were absorbed into a formal Ji-shū sect that combined all temples aligned with Taa Amidabutsu's line along with other hijiri temples that regarded Kūya as a founder.
+In the Edo period (1600 to 1868), the lineages of Ikkō Shūshin and Koku'a, which are thought to have originally been separate hijiri systems, were absorbed into a formal Ji-shū sect that combined all temples aligned with Ta'a Amidabutsu's line along with other hijiri temples that regarded Kūya as a founder.
 This combination of sects was done under pressure from Tokugawa government policies.

-These various sects which came together into the modern "Ji-shū school" are known as the "the 12 schools of Ji-shū".
+These various sects which came together into the modern "Ji-shū school" are known as "the 12 schools of Ji-shū".
 The mainstream was the Yugyō school whose main temples were Yugyō-ji (遊行寺) and Shichijo Dojo Konko-ji.
 The Ji-shū sect declined in size in comparison to other schools during this period.
 Nevertheless, under the Shogunate's han system, the practice of yugyō (itinerant monasticism) was supported with the backing of the Shogunate, and Ji-shū monks traveled all over the country, including areas without Ji-shū temples.